 Those unanticipated moments produce some of his favorite images of the trip.
 Brendan likes to remember that day, an amazing exercise in letting go of the control he has in his daily photography.

 Brendan took a portrait of the Cambodian girl with her permission.
-The guide helped Brendan understand that she peddles postcards to help her family make end meet.
+The guide helped Brendan understand that she peddles postcards to help her family make ends meet.

 After a long wait, Brendan had the chance to photograph Ta Prohm without a tourist at sight.
 The site was used as a location in the film Tomb Raider.

 "A journey is best measured in friends rather than miles."
-The US travel writer Tim Cahill's quote holds true for Diana and Jenny, two US besties who established true friendship with each of their private guides on an Odyssey's private tour to China.
+The US travel writer Tim Cahill's quote holds true for Diana and Jenny, two US besties who established a true friendship with each of their private guides on an Odynovo's private tour to China.